 An I-94 is used by the U.S. government to track an international visitor's entries to and exits from the United States.
 When you first enter the U.S., you will be asked to complete an I-94 form, and the bottom section of the form will be torn off and stapled to your passport.
 When you leave the United States you will turn in that bottom section at the airport or land border crossing point.
 It will be sent to a processing center, and matched with the half of the form you completed when you first arrived.

 Both F-1 international students and J-1 exchange visitors need to use white I-94 cards.
 If given a green card, do not complete it, and request a white card instead.

-When completing the I-94, please write your birthdate in the format the form requests.
-Mistakes or discrepencies can cause serious problems later on!
+When completing the I-94, please write your birth date in the format the form requests.
+Mistakes or discrepancies can cause serious problems later on!
 If you make a mistake, please request a new form.

 Multiple Entry I-94 Cards